progsi/shs_yt_1300/README.md

 ```
 python transformations.py
 ```
-or you can load the Dataframe using our provided Script (for instance when using a Jupyter Environment)
+This writes a CSV file named `shs1300.csv` with semicolon separators into the `data` subdirectory. or you can load the Dataframe using our provided Script (for instance when using a Jupyter Environment)

 ```